-This paper is organized as follows. \mycol{In Sec.~\ref{sec:1} we briefly comment the state of the art of the DNLSE thermodynamics, mainly by the results of Ref.~\cite{RCKG00}.
-We introduce also the main object of this study: the microcanonical partition function of the DNLSE, discussing the only approximation done through the whole paper, i.e. the neglecting of the hopping terms, close to the region at infinite temperature.} In Sec.~\ref{sec:2} we show how to cast the calculation of the microcanonical partition function as a large deviation calculation, i.e. as the calculation of the probability distribution of independent identically distributed random variables.
+The paper is organized as follows.
+In Sec.~\ref{sec:1} we briefly comment the state of the art of the DNLSE thermodynamics, mainly by the results of Ref.~\cite{RCKG00}.
+We introduce also the main object of this study: the microcanonical partition function of the DNLSE, discussing the only approximation done through the whole paper, i.e. the neglecting of the hopping terms close to the region at infinite temperature.
+In Sec.~\ref{sec:2} we show how to cast the calculation of the microcanonical partition function as a large-deviation calculation, i.e. as the calculation of the probability distribution of independent identically distributed random variables.
 In particular we show how to account for the \mycol{non-analytic} contribution to the microcanonical partition function, coming from a cut in the negative real semiaxis in the complex $\beta$ domain of the canonical partition function.
-Then in Sec.~\ref{sec:3} we explain how the \mycol{non-analytic} contribution to the partition function gives rise to a discontinuity of the first derivative of the microcanonical entropy and we also compute the order parameter of the transition, the participation ratio.
+Then in Sec.~\ref{sec:3} we explain how the non-analytic part of the partition function gives rise to a discontinuous contribution to the first derivative of the microcanonical entropy and we also compute the participation ratio of the DNLSE, which is the natural order parameter of this localization first-order transition.
 Moreover, we explain how negative temperatures arise naturally in this context and finally, in Sec.~\ref{sec:4}, we turn to conclusions.
-The technical details of the calculations are left for the appendices.
+The technical details of the calculations are contained in the appendices.